MunaEneh/Assignments/README.md

 3. Then we should add a navigation menu at the top of the home page.
 4. We should also use inline linking to the sections on the home page and make the other pages, like contact us, open up a new page.

-    The following should be included in my portfolio:
+#### The following should be included in my portfolio:

-My name
+1. My name
-A paragraph about myself
+2. A paragraph about myself
-Projects (everything I have done, both zuri and outside.)
+3. Projects (everything I have done, both zuri and outside.)
-Services
+4. Services
-Hobbies, priorities, and other skills
+5. Hobbies, priorities, and other skills
-Somewhere on the page where it makes sense visually, I am to add a photo of myself.
+6. Somewhere on the page where it makes sense visually, I am to add a photo of myself.
-Name
+7. Name
-Email
+8. Email
-Message
+9. Message

-Hint Searching for designs online will give you a better understanding of a beautiful design.
+Hint: Searching for designs online will give you a better understanding of a beautiful design.

+#### TASK EXPLANATION
+,,,,,,,,,,,,,,,,,,,,,,

 ### HTML and CSS Log in/Registration, Success page project